top of page

 After the ALLON4 Surgery

 Here we list some Post Surgical feelings or issues that can face patients in Cancun after the ALLON4 or ALLON6 , These are not always common and many patients finish surgery and have not issues whatsoever, but being prepared and understanding what possibilities you may face can help you better prepare and better understand the surgical and healing process so as not to feel anxious or unnecessarily scared of certain feelings associated with dental surgery.
-It I also Important to remember that when under going such treatments with us we will be on hand 24/7 and ready to answer any and all questions you may have so you can be confident during your recuperation in Cancun.

-Slight bleeding or oozing is common from surgical sites, but not heavy bleeding, Use the gauze provided and place over the sites and bite down gently, try sitting upright, avoid physical activity, and put ice packs on the outside of your mouth.
+Oozing of the surgical sites Slight bleeding or oozing is common from surgical sites, but not heavy bleeding, Use the gauze provided and place over the sites and bite down gently, try sitting upright, avoid physical activity, and put ice packs on the outside of your mouth.
 If this continues call the clinic to schedule an appointment.

 Swelling